 National Railway Labor Conference is an association of all U.S. Class I freight railroads and many smaller freight and passenger lines.

-Through its National Carriers’ Conference Committee (NCCC), the NRLC represents most of its members in national (multi-employer) negotiations with the thirteen major rail labor organizations.
-The current bargaining round, which began on November 1, 2014, covers more than thirty railroads and 145,000 rail employees.
+Through its National Carriers’ Conference Committee (NCCC), the NRLC represents most of its members in national (multi-employer) negotiations with the twelve major rail labor organizations.
+The recently-concluded round, which began January 1, 2015, covered more than 30 railroads and 145,000 employees.

 In addition to national bargaining, the NRLC represents the railroads in the administration of the $2.6 billion industry-wide health and welfare plans for rail employees; on rail labor issues before federal agencies, congressional committees and the courts; and in labor arbitration cases.
 It also provides training programs for rail management.